vladzz/iPhone-AR-Toolkit/README.markdown

 ## Current Status ##

-* The big changes to the UI kit is that its using new features of iOS4.
+* The AR kit is using new features available to use via iOS4 to make it a better project This includes the following:
 * Using the AVFoundation instead of the UIViewImagePickerControler.
-* No longer a ModalViewController but instead a view.
+* No longer a ModalViewController but instead can be loaded into a view.
 * Launches from a different view, and items are not clickable and will display their own View Controller with information.
 * Improved perfomance.
 *